-Prepare for your future & earn while you learn at Kishwaukee College.
+Prepare for your future and earn while you learn at Kishwaukee College.
 We partner

-with local businesses to provide education and practical work experience for you right
+with local businesses to provide education and practical work experience.

-now.
 Whether

 a student worker, intern, apprentice or WIOA participant, you can gain valuable work

-experience, resume building items, excellent references, and earn money…
+experience, resume building items, excellent references, and earn money — all while

-There are nearly 130 student worker positions on campus annually.
+There are nearly 130 student employee positions on campus annually.
 Students work

-in offices, labs, and shops as assistants and additional help.
-Working on campus as a
+in offices, labs and shops as assistants and additional help.
+And Kish is committed

 To see open positions or apply, visit Student Employment.